 venture into pure aeronautical science.
 It was tedious and time-consuming work, testing

 one miniature wing shape after another at 45 different angles to the air stream in the

-tables were wrong - but it pointed to way to the real problem and produced the
+tables were wrong – but it pointed the way to the real problem and produced the

 knowledge that enabled the Wright brothers to build an aircraft with enough lift to